Research

 A healthy and expanding labor market is a key driver of restaurant sales, as it gives households the financial wherewithal boost spending.
 High rates of employment also increase consumers’ need for the convenience that the industry provides on a daily basis.

-Restaurant sales in 2025 will continue to be driven by the strength of the economy.
-If consumers have a job, they will spend money.
-Based on the expectations of continued job growth, households on the aggregate will remain in a positive financial position.
+Restaurant sales in 2025 will be dependent on the strength of the economy.
+If consumers have a job, they will likely spend money.
+Based on the expectations of continued job growth, households on the aggregate are expected to remain in a positive financial position.

 This article presents the latest trends in key indicators that impact consumers’ ability and willingness to spend.
 Visit this page throughout the year for ongoing analysis of the state of the American consumer.